bhattbhuwan13/bhattbhuwan13/README.md

 - 🌱 I’m currently learning Dependency management with poetry and pandas
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
-- 💬 Ask me about Python, Django/Flask, ML/AI/DL, DevOps and MLOps
+- 💬 Ask me about Python, Django/Flask, ML/AI/DL, and MLOps
 - 📫 How to reach me: Twitter - [@bhattbhuwan13](https://twitter.com/bhattbhuwan13), ✉️ bhuwan@bhuwanbhatt.com
 - 🔗 https://bhuwanbhatt.com
 <!-- - 😄 Pronouns: